nik-rev/helix-golf/src/object_into_array.md

 1. Use `s` to enter select mode, which searches inside our selection and creates sub-selections based on a pattern
 1. Input `:` and then hit `<enter>`, which will place a cursor on every ":" creating many single-width selections
 1. `r,` replaces each selection with a ",".
 Essentially we've replaced each colon with a comma
-1. `t,` moves the cursor on each line to the ending comma
+1. `be` selects the previous word on each line and moves each cursor to the end of each word
-1. `;` collapses the selection around each cursor into a single selection
-1. `vgs` selects each line excluding the final comma
-1. `ms[` surrounds each individual selection with "[" to turn it into an array.
-We're almost done here.
-We just need to transform the first item in each sub-array into a string.
-1. `l` moves 1 character forward, replacing the selection with just a 1-width selection
-1. `e` selects until the end of each word.
-Since we start at the first character and select until the end, this selects the entire word.
 1. `ms"` surrounds each word with double quotes to make strings
+1. `vt,` selects each line excluding the final comma
+1. `ms[` surrounds each individual selection with "[" to turn it into an array